solettaproject/soletta/doc/js-spec/spi.md

 [NoInterfaceObject]
 interface SPIBus {
-  // has all the properties of SPIBusInit as read-only attributes Promise<SPIData> transfer(SPIData txData);
+  // has all the properties of SPIInit as read-only attributes Promise<SPIData> transfer(SPIData txData);
   void close();
 };